bifurcationkit/BifurcationKitDocs.jl/docs/src/MooreSpence.md

 # Moore-Penrose continuation

-!!! warning "WIP"
-    This is work in progress.
-The interface will be improved in the future.

 This is one of the various continuation methods implemented in `BifurcationKit.jl`.
 It is set by the option `alg = MoorePenrose()` in [`continuation`](@ref).
 See also [`MoorePenrose`](@ref) for more information.

 For solving